ros-workshop/manipulation/README.md

 If you want to understand the Moveit setup assistant better, go through this [tutorial](https://ros-planning.github.io/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.html) in your own time.

-You can now go to the bottom most tab *Configuration Files*.
+You can now go to the bottom-most tab *Configuration Files*.
 This is where we generate the moveit pkg and all relevant files.
 By generating the collision matrix, you would have modified the *.srdf*  file.
-Before generating the package make sure you select the *.srdf* so that it gets regenerated.
+Before clicking `Generate Package` make sure you select the *.srdf* so that it gets regenerated.
 All the other boxes can be left as they are.

 ![set_assistant2](./resources/images/set_assistant2)